millipedes/Scheduling-Simulator/README.md

 # :tropical_fish: CPU Simulator
+For a much more deatiled explanation of what this project is/does, please see the `documentation/` directory, particularly the report.pdf file and the comments among the code.
 ## :trophy: Project Description/Goal
 This project was designed to give users an interface to experiment with scheduling algorithms.